henley-regatta/adventofcode2021/README.md

   it's worth the effort looking for them.
   * `python/day13part1.py` - Interesting little problem.
 Suspect I've mostly
   solved Part2 but we'll see after we run it again.
 Fairly sparse grid though.
+  * `python/day13part2.py` - Yup, solved by part1 working with the simple removal
+  of a `break` statement.
+Big appreciation to the AOC master Eric Wastl for the problem and the input sets, that's a lot of fun to solve and _extremely_ satisfying.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.